sanity-io/code-input/README.md

 Code input for [Sanity](https://sanity.io/).

-Currently only a subset of languages and features are exposed, over time we will implement a richer set of options.
+Currently only a subset of languages and features are exposed, but more can be added via plugin options.

 ![Code input](assets/basic-input.png)